metabarcoding/obitools4-doc/content/docs/cookbook/ecoprimers/_index.md

 git clone https://git.metabarcoding.org/obitools/ecoprimers.git
 ```

-It will create a new `ecoprimers` directory with a `src` subdirectory containing the source code.
+This will create a new `ecoprimers` directory with a `src` subdirectory containing the source code.
-You have to change your current working directory to this `ecoprimers/src` directory.
+You will need to change your current working directory to this `ecoprimers/src` directory.

 ```bash
 cd ecoprimers/src